 Canada rescinds digital services tax after Trump suspends trade talks

-Canada’s prime minister says trade talks with US will resume after Ottawa drops new levy.
+Canada’s prime minister says trade talks with US will resume with decision to drop new levy.

 Canada has rescinded its digital services tax in a bid to advance trade negotiations with the United States, days after US President Donald Trump called off talks in retaliation for the levy.